ItzSelenux/papirus-folders-gui/README.md

    if you press the button "Colors preview" you will see a list with the images of all the colors applied in the folder

    if you press the button "Restore to default" the color of folders was restore to initial papirus color

+  ## Kill File manager
+    if you want to kill the file manager to see the changes, you can use the "Kill File manager" button actually this file managers was supported:
+    Caja (Mate file manager)
+    Dolphin (Plasma file manager)
+    Nautilus (Gnome file manager)
+    Nemo (Cinnamon file manager)
+    PCmanFM (Lxde file manager)
+    SpaceFM (independent)
+    Thunar (Xfce file manager)

+    Note: If your desktop disappeared, please logout and re-login to fix the problem